DISCOVER THE LEVEN RIVER

 ULVERSTONE HISTORY MUSEUM

 50 Main Street, Ulverstone - Step back in time and wander through a comprehensive display of artefacts, manuscripts, tools and photographs depicting the life of local pioneers.
-Open Daily from 1.30pm to 4.30pm.
-Research days are Tuesday, Thursday, Saturday and Sunday.
+Current Opening hours: Monday 1.30pm to 4.30pm, Wednesday to Saturday 1.30pm to 4.30pm.
+Closed Tuesdays & Sundays.
+(Entry Fees apply).
 (As the Museum is staffed entirely by volunteers, please phone ahead to ensure the museum will be open at the time you intend to visit.)

 ULVERSTONE MINIATURE RAILWAY